tweedge/unishox2-py3/README.md

 > There are other types of full-stops used in other languages.
 For example, Hindi uses a kind of pipe symbol to indicate full-stop.
 However, to avoid confusion, this is left to delta coding, since it does not make much difference in compression ratio

-Additional discussion on the above [here](https://github.com/siara-cc/Unishox/issues/6).
+Additional discussion on the above is [here](https://github.com/siara-cc/Unishox/issues/6).

 ### Performance